tembo-io/website/docusaurus/docs/tembo-stacks/geospatial.md

 - nyc_streets.shp
 - nyc_subway_stations.shp

-Once you've run the following for each file you would like to load into your Postgres database.
-PostGIS does a great job in their free workshop explaining select flags that can enhance your ogr2ogr execution.
+PostGIS does a great job in their free workshop how to use ogr2ogr with select flags to load data into Postgres.
 Their explaination can be found [here](https://postgis.net/workshops/postgis-intro/loading_data.html).
+With the following command, we can load files (individually) into Postgres:

 ```bash
 ogr2ogr \